arjanjohan/aptos-key-rotation/README.md

 # Aptos Account Key Rotation Tutorial

 This repository provides a step-by-step guide for **rotating an account's authentication key** on Aptos using the CLI.
 Through a simple example, it demonstrates how to upgrade a deployed package after performing key rotation.
+In a more in-depth example, the guide explains how to rotate the authentication key from and to a **Ledger device**.

-The scripts in this repository are based on the guide in the [Aptos documentation on key rotation](https://aptos.dev/en/build/guides/key-rotation).
+The scripts in this repository are based on the guide in the [Aptos documentation on key rotation](https://aptos.dev/en/build/guides/key-rotation) and the [documentation on using Ledger via the Aptos CLI](https://aptos.dev/en/build/cli/trying-things-on-chain/ledger).

 ## Introduction